Thank you!

 3.1.
 Have a detailed brainstorming session

 A brainstorming session is a perfect opportunity for all your hard work to take form.
-Work on the intricate details of the toy and decide its final appearance.
+Work on the intricate details of the toy and decide its final appearance, play pattern, target age, key features, likely materials, and price range.

 The brainstorming session will help you create a guiding vision throughout the rest of the process.
 Whenever you are on the fence about a decision regarding the toy manufacturing process, revisit your brainstorming session.